EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/network/code_of_conduct/_index.md

 * Continuing to initiate interaction (including photography or recording) with someone after being asked to stop.
 * Publication of private communication without consent.

+Should you experience or observe inappropriate behaviour do not hesitate to contact the organisers (in case of an online event) or get in touch directly with the EVERSE Code of Conduct Committee: **everse-ccc@lists.certh.gr** .

-#### Part 2.3: Consequences of Unacceptable behaviour
+## Part 3: Consequences of Unacceptable behaviour

 Participants who are asked to stop any inappropriate behaviour are expected to comply immediately.
 This applies to any EVERSE events and platforms, either online or in-person.
 If a participant engages in behaviour that violates this code of conduct, the organisers may warn the offender, ask them to leave the event or platform (without refund), or engage the EVERSE Code of Conduct Committee to investigate the Code of Conduct violation and impose appropriate sanctions.

 -----